Jo4712/archcss/specification.md

 - **VS Code**: grammar with Monarch for syntax highlighting + simple completions (room/wall/door snippets)
 - **Export**: `export as SVG` by walking the model and generating basic shapes (later).

+## 10.5) Current Limitations (October 2025)

+The DSL and tooling are still evolving.
+The following gaps reflect the latest ground-floor authoring pass and should be used as guardrails when planning features.

+### Currently Possible

+- Rooms with positioning and sizing (`room ... at (x, y) size (w, h)`)
+- Straight walls and rectangular door openings
+- Canvas definition, grid overlays, and multi-unit projects
+- Inline CSS on any element (backgrounds, gradients, borders, shadows, transforms, filters, animations, custom properties, pseudo-classes/elements)
+- Hierarchy markers (`@1`, `@2`, `@3`) and configuration via `arch.config.json`

+### Not Yet Implemented

+- **Curves and arcs (Milestone 5)**: door swing arcs, rounded room corners, bezier/spline primitives.
+Workaround: approximate simple curves with CSS `border-radius`.
+- **Fixtures and furniture (Milestone 3+)**: packaged bathroom/kitchen fixtures and furniture library.
+Workaround: model fixtures as individual `@draw` components with inline CSS.
+- **Advanced patterns**: hatching and material textures.
+Workaround: use CSS `repeating-linear-gradient` or image backgrounds.
+- **Annotations**: compass rose, measurement callouts, external labels.
+Workaround: author auxiliary `@draw` components or pseudo-elements.
+- **3D features (Milestone 4)**: wall heights, multi-level layouts, perspective previews.
+Workaround: limited CSS `transform: perspective()` effects.
+- **File-based component system (Phase 3)**: parsing for `import`, `export`, and `use` with `.arch` files plus placement transforms.
+For now keep related definitions in a single file.

+### Recommended Authoring Approach

+1. Lean on rooms, walls, doors, and inline CSS for most presentations.
+2. Use CSS techniques (border radius, gradients, pseudo-elements) to fill stylistic gaps.
+3. Capture requirements that rely on curves, fixtures, or component composition as roadmap items.
+4. Build a reusable component library incrementally; formal `import`/`use` semantics with `.arch` files will unlock cross-file reuse in Phase 3.

+See `examples/LIMITATIONS.md` for the living source of this list.
+Update both files when limitations change.

 ## 11) Roadmap

 ### Milestone 1 (weekend-sized):